Cream Cheese Muffins

 STORAGE TIPS

+It’s quite simple and convenient to store muffins.
 Make a big batch and freeze the leftovers for 2-3 months.
-Cool completely, and then place each in a freezer-friendly zipped-top bag or container.
-Thaw in the refrigerator or out on the counter.
+Cool completely, and then place them in a freezer-friendly zipped-top bag or container.
+When you fancy just one muffin, simply thaw in the refrigerator or out on the counter.
 To warm up, microwave on high for about 20 seconds or bake at 300°F (149°C) for 5 minutes.

 Muffins recipe you’ll love!